PaulRBerg/prb-proxy/README.md

 provides an in-depth exploration of the proxy concept that can also help you understand how to use PRBProxy.
 Just be sure to keep in mind the differences outlined throughout this document.

+## Gas Efficiency

+It costs 528,529 gas to deploy a PRBProxy, whereas a DSProxy costs 596,198 gas - a reduction in deployment costs of roughly 12%.

+The `execute` function in PRBProxy is slightly more expensive than in its counterpart, due to the safety checks in our implementation.
+However, the majority of gas costs when calling execute are instead related to the logic being executed in the target contract.

 ## Contributing

 Feel free to dive in!
 [Open](https://github.com/PaulRBerg/prb-proxy/issues/new) an issue,